D8-X/d8x-trader-backend/README.md

 The entire backend for the D8X Perpetuals trading frontend package consists of

-- this backend code
+- this backend code - lerna monorepo consisting of a few services:

+  - api
+  - pnl - Profit and loss and APY API
+  - pxws-client

 - candle stick chart server: https://github.com/D8-X/candleD8
 - a price server that provides off-chain oracle prices: [D8X fork repo](https://github.com/D8-X/pyth-crosschain-d8x/tree/main/price_service/server)

 The services run over http/ws and it is required to install a reverse proxy on the servers so the traffic can flow via https/wss.

 # Docker compose setup